-Ellen once dated Michael and I knew him through her.
-Many years ago, when they were together, Michael was assigned to cover the New York State Legislature in Albany where he knew no one–except me, Pete–and baby Morgan.
+Ellen dated Michael many years ago and I knew him through her.
+Back then, Michael was assigned to cover the New York State Legislature in Albany where he knew no one–except me, Pete–and baby Morgan.
 So Michael hung out–and ate–with us.
 At that time he was finishing his first book, Palace Coup: The Inside Story of Harry and Leona Helmsley of which I have an autographed copy–made out to the three of us.

-Though we lost touch a long time ago, I was aware that he was a well-regarded journalist.
+Though we have been long out of touch, I was aware that he was a well-regarded journalist.
 He had won the Pulitzer in 2009 for his investigation of an E-coli outbreak.
 So, I was not at all shocked to see that he had written another book.
 Instead, I found it remarkable that someone I knew was bringing big attention to a matter so near and dear to my own work.
 The news about the book now seemed more close than far.
 Eager to get my hands on an excerpt the day it ran in the New York Times, I grabbed the magazine section from my brother-in-law before he even finished his beloved puzzle page.

 In the weeks that have ensued since the book was published, Michael Moss has been very busy on the circuit with very public appearances including the Daily Show.
 Its been nice to see him again.
-From my perspective, I am not sure that the book unveils anything entirely new regarding how many processed food items are insidiously designed to ensnare its consumers.
-Much of this has been revealed by the likes of Eric Schlosser in Fast Food Nation, David Kessler in The End of Overeating, and Greg Critser in Fat Land and discussed by people like–me.
+His book unveils how many processed food items are insidiously designed to ensnare its consumers.
+It adds to the stomach-turning information revealed by the likes of Eric Schlosser in Fast Food Nation, David Kessler in The End of Overeating, and Greg Critser in Fat Land and discussed by people like–me.

-However, from my reading of the excerpt, I think what Michael has done is put faces and names to the industry.
+However, what Michael has achieved is to put faces and names to the industry.
 He got inside and he obtained admissions from those who were controlling the direction and deception of the products–that what they were doing was bad.
 The depth of the collusion is always chilling to encounter, no matter how many times one learns of it–and for many, this will be new.
 He writes, “It’s telling that many of the wealthy food executives I spoke to about their products wouldn’t dream of eating the stuff themselves.”
 How he managed to obtain hidden documents and how deeply he infiltrated, speaks to his highly tuned investigative acumen.

 So, here I am again, giddy that I actually know someone else who is poised to affect the societal metabolism.
 I am not sure how heavy his final indictment was–but he has certainly added to the conversation.
 Stuff like this makes me want to scream one really huge Fay Wray scream.
 Believe me–I have it in me–even if it is just by marriage.

 Please continue to join me in the collective noise-making about food justice and reclaiming a path toward real food and societal health.
-Take a peek at this fun video, Unjunk Yourself from the Turn the Tide Foundation.
+Take a peek at the Turn the Tide Foundation.
 Watch the film, Hungry for Change.
 Drop me a line, say hi, and share your thoughts.
 When you are famous I will be so glad to say I know you too–though I am thrilled to know you anyway, right now.